ryanozy/inf2004-team42/README.md

 - Ser Quao Zao (2201364)
 - Ryan Ong Zhi Yong (2201186)

+## Introduction
+Welcome to Team 42's Github Repository for the Robot Car Project in INF2004 Embedded Systems Programming.
+The team consists of the four of us as mentioned above, this README.md will briefly explain the project and its features.
+The Robot Car utilises a Raspberry Pico W, a L298N Motor Driver Module, 2 X Motor, a GY-511 Magnetometer, 2 X IR Speed Sensing Module, 3 X IR Line Tracking Module, a HCSR04 Ultrasonic Sensor Module.
+The GP Pin Out List is also provided for your ease, as well as a block diagram, flowchart and a data flow diagram.

 ## GP Pin Out List
 1. Motor Left PWM - GP15
 2. Motor Left Pin 1 and 2 - GP14, GP13